John Calamos

 John P. Calamos, Sr. (born 1940) is a Greek-American businessman who founded Calamos Asset Management, which manages $35 billion in assets on behalf of institutions and individual investors, in 1977.
-A veteran of the Vietnam War, he served as a United States Air Force fighter pilot with more than 900 combat hours.
+A veteran of the Vietnam War, he served as a United States Air Force Bomber Pilot/ Forward Air Controller with more than 900 combat hours.
 Calamos received a bachelor's degree in business and economics from Illinois Institute of Technology in 1963 and an MBA in 1970, and currently serves on the IIT Board of Trustees.
 He also serves as Chairman of the National Hellenic Museum.

 He is a mutual-fund manager and a self-made billionaire with an estimated net worth of 2.7 billion dollars according to Forbes.
 Calamos built his reputation investing in convertible bonds and has written two books: Investing in Convertible Securities: Your Complete Guide to the Risks and Rewards (Longman Financial Services Publishing) and Convertible Securities: the Latest Instruments, Portfolio Strategies, and Valuation Analysis (McGraw Hill).